jain-shobhit/YetAnotherFEcode/README.md

 To use the code, simply add the main folder and its contents to the MATLAB path.
 Feel free to play with examples in the examples directory.
 Further usage and development instructions to follow.

+To showcase the relevance, please cite the following reference if you use this package in your work Shobhit Jain, Jacopo Marconi, & Paolo Tiso.
+(2020).
+YetAnotherFEcode (Version v1.1).
+Zenodo. http://doi.org/10.5281/zenodo.4011282

+Please report any issues/bugs to Shobhit Jain <shjain@ethz.ch>